 We are not always directly interested in technological trends until we witness them directly.
 That being said, this incarnation is most obvious in the global video game industry with a turnover of more than $200 billion.
 Playing a new VR game or hanging out in an addictive metaverse, you gradually realize that you have already joined the trends.
 Or is this realization yet to come?

 Video games have come a long way from toxic-bright pixelated platformers to ultra-realistic open worlds with thousands of real-time players.
 The development of visuals and interactivity is inextricably linked with the development of technology, which gives a technical opportunity to deploy resource-intensive processes.

 And if you’re interested in learning more about what new gaming technologies are shaping the modern world, join our short but fact-rich tour.
 Or skip to that very bonus trend.
-We wonder if you had any idea about it?
+We wonder if you have any idea about it.

 Trend #1.
 The Metaverse.
 Headlong Dive into Virtuality

 According to the classical definition